 Follow three women on the ride of their lives across the United States, Mexico and the Western Cape of South Africa.

 A wrap party was held in mid-February, attended by hundreds of riders from 40 countries.
 The women swapped stories and reminisced about their journeys.
 'The pride we’ve seen coming through from countries, and the general love and passion for reaching out and sharing this experience with one another has been unbelievable', says Hayley.

 When I look at the history of motorcycling around the world, brave women have always been there – and yet the industry has always been geared towards men.
 It’s important for me to be part of this worldwide effort to raise the conscience of the motorcycling industry to start taking us seriously.

 I started riding because I feel powerful, free and alive, like a participant in my own life instead of a bystander.
 I’ve seen spectacular places that I never thought I would see, met people that I would never have met, and have grown as a person because of both.

 Lesa Jordan Speller (Canada) 640 km

 I have a disability, and walking is hard for me.
-My modified bike is like the legs I never had; now I can go to places that I’ve always wanted to see and meet amazing people along the way.
+My modified bike is like the legs that I never had; now I can go to places that I’ve always wanted to see and meet amazing people along the way.
 This freedom has changed my life.

 Shinta Utami (Indonesia) 13,000 km

-My 24-year-old son died from leukaemia.
+My 24-year-old son died from leukemia.
 He was a keen rider, and he left his bike for me because he knew I always wanted to ride.
 In a roundabout way, it allows me to be with him.
-It’s my yoga, my meditation and my sanity.
+It’s my yoga, my meditation, and my sanity.
 It also helps me to cope with my own grief, to give me something to focus on.
 I will carry my son with me on this relay and no doubt cry all the way home.

 Jenny Hibbert (New Zealand) 498 km